DavidAce/DMRG/README.md

 The files `source/class_algorithms.cpp` and  `source/class_algorithms.h` contain routines for the infinite-DMRG, finite-DMRG and infinite-TEBD that can be called from `main.cpp`.
-The algorithms should ideally give similar ground-state energies, which is a good sanity check.
+The algorithms should ideally give similar ground state energies, which is a good sanity check.

  ## Requirements
  The following software is required: